Chandana-D19/Chandana-D19/README.md

 # Hi, I'm Chandana Dumpala 👋

 ## 👋 About Me:
-- 🧑‍💻 Assosiate Software Engineer @Exceloid.
+- 🧑‍💻 Assosiate Software Engineer @CWSuite.
 - 🎓 EE grad'24 from IIIT Basar.
 - ✨ I Enjoy Cricket, and a badminton player.
 - 🌍 I have a fantasy of roaming in the world of Disney and Marvel, indulging in their characters within my tiny world.